bioncabond/data-structures-and-algorithms/python/README.md

+# pseudo queue
+Partner(s) for this code challenge josh H.

+Create a new class called pseudo queue
+Use the enqueue and dequeue methods to push values from one stack to a second stack.
+Use stacks to manage the queue.

 # array_binary_search

 My Partner for this code challenge was Ian Cargill.
 (A new class partner list was sent out after Ian and I started working.
 Taylor was to work with Victor.)